qintarra/C-Sharp/Exceptions_task/README.md

 - Creating an empty matrix with a predetermined number of rows and columns (all values in the matrix equal 0).
 - Creating of matrix based on an existing two-dimensional array.
 - Receiving a number of matrix rows and columns.
+- Receiving of standard two-dimensional array out of the matrix.